wp-plugins/customericare-livechat/readme.txt

 Yes you can.
 We added a feature called Sneak Peek which displays what your visitors are typing before they send it.
 It's available in the updated version!

+= Is there a one time payment option? =

+Yes!
+A time-limited promotion is available for Wordpress users.
+You can unlock all CustomerICare Free Live Chat features for $29 and get a lifetime licence!

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.